Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Pest/vector population model and preliminary results

-The scalar $x(t)$ represents the number of individuals capable of reproducing (adults) at time $t$, and $\dot{x}$ is the derivative of $x$ with respect to time.
-The parameters $b> 0$, $\mu_1> 0$ and $\mu_2 > 0$ represent the daily birth rate per individual, the daily death rate, and the daily density-dependent death rate, respectively.
-Finally, for any $a \geq 0$, the function
+The scalar $x(t)$ represents the number of wild individuals capable of reproducing (adults) at time $t$, and $\dot{x}$ is the derivative of $x$ with respect to time.
+The parameters $b> 0$ and $\mu_1> 0$ represent the natural daily birth rate per individual and the natural daily death rate, respectively, while $\rho \in \mathbb{R}_+$ denotes the additional mortality rate induced by mass trapping.
+In fruit flies and mosquitoes, the immature phase, gathering eggs, larvae and pupae, is subject to competition for space and food resources \cite{burrack2009intraspecific,clarke2019biology,reinbold2021comparative}, as immature stages are unable to move to other sites when conditions become unfavourable.
+This intraspecific competition is taken into account by the term $-\mu_2 x^2$ in the model, with $\mu_2>0$.